FFFFFaraway/SAC-LAD/Readme.md

 ## Data Download

-Download extracted features from `https://drive.google.com/drive/folders/1_xHhQONEnINF1mFloLGD43XEJpHwZoeS?usp=sharing`, and move it to `data` folder.
+Download extracted features from `[...]`(Due to the email leak problem in the google drive link, we cannot provide the dataset download link under review stage) and move it to the `data` folder.

+In the review stage, due to the size limit of the supplementary materials, we can only attach a small part of the dataset to verify that the code is runnable.

 ## Running the code